🔹 CPR LETTERS are a preliminary step designed to build your case towards a formal court application.

 1.1 I, [YOUR FULL NAME], of [YOUR ADDRESS AND POSTCODE], am the Defendant in these proceedings.

-1.2 This request is made pursuant to the Court’s case management powers under CPR 3.1(2)(m).
-Although this matter is likely to be allocated to the Small Claims Track, the documents requested are essential to understand and respond to the claim.
-I therefore ask the Claimant to disclose them voluntarily, failing which I intend to make an application for relief, including directions for disclosure, strike-out, or other appropriate orders.
+1.2 This request is made pursuant to the Court’s powers under CPR 27.2(3) (small claims disclosure) and CPR 3.1(2)(m) (general case management).
+Although this matter is likely to be allocated to the Small Claims Track, the documents requested are fundamental to determining the Claimant’s standing and the validity of its claim.

-1.3 The Claim Form was issued on [INSERT DATE OF ISSUE] by the County Court Business Centre without supporting documentation.
+1.3 The Claim Form was issued on [INSERT DATE] by the County Court Business Centre without supporting documentation.

-1.4 I have now made at least three written requests for the documents listed below.
+1.4 I have made repeated written requests for the documents listed below.
 The Claimant has [insert: “failed to respond in substance” / “refused to provide the Deed of Assignment”].

-1.5 This correspondence constitutes formal notice of intended application if the failure to disclose continues.
+1.5 This correspondence constitutes formal notice of intended application if disclosure is not provided.

 I respectfully request that the Claimant now discloses the following: